Blue Castle Project: Initial project

 TPD became Blue Castle Holdings on September 28, 2009.
 About a week later, Blue Castle signed an agreement with Page Electric Utility (PEU)—an electrical utility company in Page, Arizona—detailing how PEU could become an equity owner in the proposed plant.
 BCH stated they had unanimous support for the plant from the Emery County Commission and the leadership of Green River, Utah in 2010.

 In October 2011, BCH met with members of the Nuclear Regulatory Commission and local Utah agencies in hearings regarding site surveys, emergency planning, and environmental concerns regarding the placement of the proposed plant near the Green River.
 The company was also waiting for approval on applications to lease the 53,500 acre.ft of water needed to operate the plant.

 After a review period of more than two years, the water rights transfer was approved by an engineer working for the state of Utah.
 That decision was immediately challenged by a series of lawsuits.
 After hearing testimony in September 2013, a 7th District Court judge upheld the decision of the state engineer.
 The decision was appealed, but the appeals court upheld the decision of the 7th District Court judge in July 2016, stating the arguments by the plaintiffs were "often inadequately supported and briefed".

 In 2017 BCH stated the licensing phase will go from 2017 to 2020.
 Following the bankruptcy of Westinghouse Electric Company, the manufacturer of the planned AP1000 reactors, in March 2017, the Blue Castle CEO said their plans were unaffected and "We’re going to wait and see who buys Westinghouse ...
 They’re not going to go away as a company."
+There have been no new announcements or updates on their website since 2019.